 Mark Lewis: I think the legislative measures obviously give you a degree of certainty and visibility.
 The investors really like to transact on the market with a very high degree of conviction.
 That being said, there is no doubt that for the last five years there’s been a growing momentum behind investor initiatives to screen their portfolios much more comprehensively for carbon asset risk.

-There are a number of initiatives, the most famous one is the Task Force on climate related financial disclosures that was set up by the financial stability board.
+There are a number of initiatives, the most famous one is the Action Force on climate related financial disclosures that was set up by the financial stability board.
 It meant to provide investors with frameworks for reporting and disclosure around climate change and getting investors the tools to ask probing questions of companies around how they are thinking about climate change, how they are reporting, the risks associated with climate change, and really establishing an ongoing dialogue in the market between investors and companies around how climate change is reflected in the reports and accounts and strategic decision making processes of large corporations.

 So that’s one very obvious example, but I think many institutional investors globally are really improving their own internal processes to capture this risk and deal with it.
 And, and I think that that process will only intensify and accelerate over time.